We Were Here (series): We Were Here Expeditions: The FriendShip (2023)

 We Were Here Expeditions: The FriendShip released for PC, Xbox, and PlayStation on September 14, 2023.
 The game shadow launched for free until October 13, 2023 on Steam, the Epic Games Store, and the PlayStation Store, offering a free permanent access to players.
 Additionally, Xbox users had the opportunity to try out a free 10 hour trial version.
 Like the other games in the series, We Were Here Expeditions: The FriendShip follows a two-player cooperative gameplay format but it introduces a new element as well: replayable puzzles where players can earn bronze, silver or gold medals.
 The game is notably less narrative-focused than the previous titles of the series.
 However, it continues the series' support of crossplay, allowing players on different platforms to play the game together.

-Where Are We?
-(TBA)
+We Were Here Tomorrow (2026)

-Where Are We? is an upcoming game in the franchise with no official release date.
-A small cinematic teaser reveals that the game will follow the same style of co-op adventure as previous installments in the series, but further details are unknown.
+Where Are We? was the coverup for We Were Here Tomorrow.
+A small cinematic teaser revealed that the game will follow the same style of co-op adventure as previous installments in the series, but further details were unknown until a small group of fans discovered a trail leading to a date and name: IGN.
+On the date found, IGN finally announced We Were Here Tomorrow.
+Necessary changes have since been made to the Where Are We?
+Steampage to reflect this discovery, hence why this game can no longer be found on the popular distributor's website and in its application.
+We Were Here Tomorrow was announced for PC, PlayStation 5, and Xbox Series X/S on February 26, 2026.
+It is scheduled to be released in October 2026.